Hieppt/WebDev/README.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+## Link to Web page
+You can check the last version of the web page created with the Github platform: [click here](https://hieppt.github.io/WebDev/site)

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for